Barry Buzan: Research interests

-Buzan was a major contributor to the Copenhagen School of political thought, being the first to the various forms of securitization by the state.
-Buzan connected this concept to regional security complex theory.
+Buzan was a major contributor to the Copenhagen School of political thought, connecting the concept of securitization to the regional security complex theory.

+Buzan's 1983 text People, States and Fear had a significant impact on criticism of the prevailing state-centric views of the international system.
+Buzan contended that understandings of national security should be broadened to address systemic concerns involving individuals, states, and the entire international system.
+In this view, economic, social, and environmental factors of security should be considered in addition to political and military aspects of security.

 Personal life

 Buzan was born in London, but his family emigrated to Canada in 1954.
-He holds the citizenships of the United Kingdom and Canada, Buzan is a graduate of the University of British Columbia (1968) where he started an uncompleted master programme.
+He holds Canadian and United Kingdom citizenship.
+He attended Kitsilano Secondary School in Vancouver, British Columbia.
+Buzan is a graduate of the University of British Columbia (1968) where he started an uncompleted master programme.
 He received his doctorate at the London School of Economics (1973).
 He describes his political views as social democratic and his religious views as extreme secularist.

 Buzan's wife, Deborah Skinner, is an artist and youngest daughter of psychologist B. F. Skinner.
 They have no children.
 His brother was author Tony Buzan, with whom he co-authored The Mind Map Book.